tekperfect/devops-docs/docs/courses/10-Networking/home.md

 # 📝 Lesson Description

-> This lesson will introduce the core concepts of operating systems, such as processes and threads, scheduling, synchronization, memory management, file systems, input and output device management and security
+> This lesson will introduce the core networking concepts related to TCP/IP, DNS, routing, network security, and packet capturing.

 # 🎯 Prerequisites